Shashankss1205/CodeGraphContext/README.md

-An MCP server that indexes local code into a graph database to provide context to AI assistants.
+A powerful **MCP server** and **CLI tool** that indexes local code into a graph database to provide context to AI assistants and developers.
+Use it as a standalone CLI for code analysis or connect it to your favorite AI IDE via MCP.

 ### Indexing a codebase
 ![Indexing using an MCP client](https://github.com/Shashankss1205/CodeGraphContext/blob/main/images/Indexing.gif)